qulle/oltb/README_INTERNAL.md

 # (12).
 Commit and push updated examples to GitHub
 $ git add .
-$ git commit -m "New release x.y.z"
+$ git commit -m "New release vx.y.z"
 $ git push

 # (13).
 Create new demo, this will build the GitHub demo using the NPM version